 Peyto is a Calgary, Alberta based dividend paying energy company which has been engaged in the acquisition, exploration, development and production of oil and natural gas in Western Canada since it was founded in 1998.
 Peyto's strategy is to enhance Shareholder value through the exploration, discovery and low cost development of oil and natural gas in the Western Canadian sedimentary basin.
 Peyto's portfolio of assets includes exploration, exploitation and development opportunities located primarily in the Deep Basin of Alberta.
-Management's current philosophy is to fund Peyto's growth and ongoing activities from a mix of internally generated cash flow, bank financing and equity financings.
+Management's current model is designed to deliver a superior total return with growth in value, assets, production and income, all on a debt adjusted per share basis.
+The model is built around three key strategies: